 - Sleep with your head propped up slightly with a bed wedge pillow may help

-- Antacids (such as Maalox, Alka-Seltzer) can help neutralise the stomach acidity
+- Antacids (such as Maalox, Alka-Seltzer) can help neutralise the stomach acidity and provide rapid relief

 - H2 blockers (such as Tagamet) reduce acid production by the stomach